 Marijuana is illegal in Morocco, and occasional government crackdowns can have dire consequences for a community so dependent on its cultivation.
 Mohammad told us about the government-sanctioned strikes in 2010, when Air Force helicopters selectively ruined crops with pesticides.

-“This was a bad year, man, very bad year,” Mohammad said, then shrugged in explanation: “No money.”
+bad year, man, very bad year,” Mohammad said, then shrugged in explanation: “No money.”

 Despite this ever-looming threat, the community persists in growing, and as a result, weed -- all of fairly average quality -- is everywhere.
 Mohammad told us that it’s the only way to make money in these parts, and the large plastic bag behind the door in his house seemed to confirm his claims of multiple plantations.
 But when I finally got to see one, the crop was disappointing.
 While respectable in size, the plants were more bush than bud, with scores of males happily releasing their pollen among the females.
 The final product is your typical bush weed, nearly all stems and sticks.
 I hadn’t the heart (or the nerve) to tell Mohammad how much better his crop would be if he adopted more modern farming methods.